-How to book the best villa holidays
+How to book the best villa holidays in 2022

 Some UK-based villa specialists do not book flights, or allow you to book your own.
 In this case you won’t normally have the same level of legal protection.
 However, the company will usually be bonded and can be relied on to publish honest descriptions and come to your aid if necessary.